rayguang/thundercore/readme.md

-Racycore Crypto Currency Trading Engine Readme
+## Thundercore Crypto Currency Trading Engine Readme

 ### Description
 This project is a concurrent trading message processing system, which does order execution, order management, account management as well as market info such as orderbook and ticker price.